TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
+New for r221:
+Fixed: IHExt setting when IHExt is not installed.

 New for r220:
 Addition: Added 'Enemy prep' setting to Attack heli patrols options (return of an old feature) - sets the number of helis to scale with enemy prep level.